PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/recipes/pirogue-pc/index.md

 {{< img src="img/status.png" alt="Output of pirogue-ctl status" class="d-block mx-auto shadow" >}}

 If you see everything in a mix of purple and green, congrats!
-Now you have what some hilarious people call a *PiRogue GTI*.